There are many variables to contemplate when you purchase a new replacement furnace:

-Strogen's Service Experts Heating & Air Conditioning is here to help you understand what the furnace efficiency rating is and how it can affect your home and your budget.
+Strogen's Service Experts is here to help you understand what the furnace efficiency rating is and how it can affect your home and your budget.

-The furnace efficiency rating helps determine how much energy is required to heat your home and, essentially, how much it will cost you.
-Basically, the higher your furnace efficiency rating the less energy your heating system uses to heat your home.
+The furnace efficiency rating helps determine how much energy you will need to heat your home and, essentially, how much it will cost you.
+Basically, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will provide compared to the amount of energy used to produce the heat.
-For example, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that reflects how much heat the furnace will provide compared to the amount of energy used to produce the heat.
+For instance, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.

 Note that this rating does not include the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in each home is different – some high quality, some substandard, so the AFUE rating does not include this in their rating.
-If you feel that your furnace or duct system is not energy efficient, give Strogen's Service Experts Heating & Air Conditioning a call today and we will provide you with a free in-home analysis and help you determine how much more energy and money you could possibly save each month.
+The duct work in every home is different – some high quality, some substandard, so the AFUE rating does not include this in their rating.
+If you feel that your heating system or duct system is not energy efficient, give your Rochester installation experts

 a call today and we will give you a free in-home analysis and help you determine how much more energy and money you could be saving each month.